mnater/Hyphenopoly/README.md

 If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes) write `"FORCEHYPHENOPOLY"` instead of the long word.

-### paths
-Hyphenopoly_Loader.js needs to know where hyphenation patterns and Hyphenopoly.js is located.
-Therefor the `Hyphenopoly` object must have exactly one property called `paths` containing an object with two properties:
-- `patterndir` with the path of the directory containing the patterns
-- `maindir` with the path of the directory containing Hyphenopoly.js, asmHyphenEngine.js and wasmHyphenEngine.wasm

-### setup
-If Hyphenopoly.js is executed (either because the browser doesn't support the language provided in `require` or because you `FORCEHYPHENOPOLY`'d) setup defines what is hyphenated and how.
-The `Hyphenopoly` object must have exactly one property called `setup` containing an object with keyValuePairs.
-There are many things you can set.
-Some configurations are general others are set per CSS class.

-The `setup` object must at least have one property called `classnames`: an object containing all CSS classes you want to be hyphenated.
-Typically these are the same classes you use in CSS to enable hyphenation.

-In the example above we configure Hyphenopoly.js to hyphenate all elements having the `hyphenate`-class without any special settings (the value is an empty object).

 ## Second script block – load and run Hyphenopoly_Loader.js
 Hyphenopoly_Loader.js tests if the browser supports CSS hyphenation for the language(s) given in `Hyphenopoly.require`.
 If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary patterns.
 Hyphenopoly.js – once loaded – will hyphenate the elements according to the settings in `setup` and unhide the document when it's done.
 If something goes wrong and Hyphenopoly.js is unable to unhide the document Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and undhides the document and writes a message to the console.